-Welcome to T3's official Nintendo Switch review, the ultimate resource for those considering whether they should pick up the BigN's hot handheld video game console.
+Are you deep in thought about whether to buy the Nintendo Switch?
+You've come to the right place.
+Here lies the ultimate resource for those contemplating whether they should pick up the BigN's hot handheld video game console.

-And, well, the Nintendo Switch has proved to be so popular that Nintendo has had to double the production run on the new console to keep up with demand, with gamers falling over themselves to get their hands on the system and play 10/10 titles such as The Legend of Zelda: Breath of the Wild and Super Mario Odyssey.
+So popular that Nintendo had to double the production run on the console to keep up with demand when it first came out.
+Gamers all over the world lost their minds over titles like The Legend of Zelda: Breath of the Wild and Super Mario Odyssey.

-Of course, with the Nintendo Switch now settled into its lifespan, joined by the Nintendo Switch Lite, and granted access to a wide selection of awesome games (and even more great games on the way in 2020), now could be the perfect time for those interested in the Switch to pick one up if they haven't already.
-And, if that is the case, then T3's detailed Switch review here is resource for you.
+Now could be the perfect time for those interested in the Switch to pick one up if they haven't already.
+And, if that is the case, then T3's detailed Switch review could help you make up your mind.

 If you want a quick takeaway from this Nintendo Switch hardware review, though, then this is it - Nintendo Switch is an innovative, stylish and fun video game console.
 It has a premium look and feel, attractive price point and offers both a home console and portable handheld experience in one slick package.